ellefeg/assembly2orf/README.md

 # To do
 * The nohup file generated by this program is annoying to parse.
 I have it set so you can skip all the Exonerate lines if you do "grep -v "\^" {nohupfile} " but it is still hard because of the blast and hmmer hits that are written to file (and are not easily parse-out-able).
-It'd be good to work out how to split these logs up into something more readable (different files for each step? append some kind of code in the log so you can remove everything between the two lines of text?
-* I have linked in the script to my old Pfam-A from Deglab - because I couldn't get it to work here.
-I think this is because I missed the hmmpress step which is required to convert a .hmm into a file that can actually run. hmmpress will make .h3m, .h3i, .h3f, .h3p files - i think (but i need to check) that these need to be in the same file as the .hmm but you trigger hmmscan with .hmm
-* (3 May 2018) the script uses hmmscan on the old version of Pfam - i tried running hmmscan for something else using this file and it fails.
+It'd be good to work out how to split these logs up into something more readable (different files for each step? append some kind of code in the log so you can remove everything between the two lines of text? xxxx* I have linked in the script to my old Pfam-A from Deglab - because I couldn't get it to work here.
+I think this is because I missed the hmmpress step which is required to convert a .hmm into a file that can actually run. hmmpress will make .h3m, .h3i, .h3f, .h3p files - i think (but i need to check) that these need to be in the same file as the .hmm but you trigger hmmscan with .hmmxxxx xxxx* (3 May 2018) the script uses hmmscan on the old version of Pfam - i tried running hmmscan for something else using this file and it fails.
 I will need to update the script (~/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm) I think i worked out what the problem was when i was working with Panther HMMs.
-Find this bit in my notes/blog and see what the fix was.
+Find this bit in my notes/blog and see what the fix was.xxxx
 * The ono redundancy filtering bit is "over-grouping" different opsin paralogues and filteirng them out - i will need to re-thibk this strategy.

 # Version history